This is the complete guide to eCDN. We will cover the following:

 So to put it short, eCDN is a CDN like solution that works around limited corporate network downlink to allow broadcasting of video to large company audiences.

-To solve that problem various providers offer multiple solutions to get the video served closer to the end-users and within the corporate network to avoid network saturation.
+To solve that problem, various providers offer multiple solutions to get the video served closer to the end-users and within the corporate network to avoid network saturation.

 These are very similar to classic CDN edges but the servers are installed within the corporate network and all of the traffic in the target network is directed to that local server.
 The content is then downloaded once to the cache server and served internally to all of the employees.

+This makes use of the old IP Multicasting feature that allows distributing information by network components.
 The routers and switches in the corporate network are configured to re-distribute video packets that are sent to a specialized address.
-Each employee then received the repeated video packets and plays the video.
+Each employee then receives the repeated video packets and plays the video.